mikecreighton/reading-practice/README.md

 # Reading Practice

-This project is a small web app prototype that creates personalized stories for young students to practice their reading skills.
-It uses generative AI to create stories and illustrations on demand.
+Reading Practice is an AI-powered prototype that creates personalized stories for young learners to help with their reading skills.It uses generative AI to create stories and illustrations on demand.

 ## Project Structure